NorskRegnesentral/SAM-spline/README.md

 # SAM

-This is a fork of [https://github.com/fishfollower/SAM](SAM), where we model the age-dependent parameters `logFpar` and `logSdLogObs` using smoothing splines instead of the standard manual grouping method.
-The model extension is described in the paper "Adding smoothing splines to the SAM model improves stock assessment".
+This is a fork of [SAM](https://github.com/fishfollower/SAM), where we model the age-dependent parameters `logFpar` and `logSdLogObs` using smoothing splines instead of the standard manual grouping method.
+The model extension is described in the paper "Adding smoothing splines to the SAM model improves stock assessment", available on [arXiv](https://arxiv.org/abs/2502.20788).

 The package can be installed by calling `make` from your terminal, when located inside this directory.